 Jennifer attracted all spotlights after she sang a song by the legendary Egyptian singer, Oum Kalthoum, while playing on the exotic “Oud” instrument, her childhood companion.

-“I started playing the “Oud” three years ago,” stated Jennifer as quoted by huffpostmaghreb.com.
+“I started playing the “Oud” three years ago,” Jennifer Grout as quoted by huffpostmaghreb.com as saying.

 Further astonished were Arab’s Got Talent’s jury and audience when they learned that she did not master classical Arabic, yet performed the song as though she were fluent in Arabic.
 Jennifer later explained that she looked for the meaning of those Arabic songs on the internet.